anilkumarshrestha/anilkumarshrestha.github.io/tags.md

 ---
 bg: "tag.jpg"
 layout: page
-permalink: /posts/
+permalink: /tags/
-title: "Archive"
+title: "Tags"
-crawlertitle: "All articles"
+crawlertitle: "Tags wise all articles"
-summary: "Posts about jekyll"
+summary: "This page contains all articles accourding to their specified tags."
-active: archive
+active: tags
 ---

 {% for tag in site.tags %}